 Please enjoy the works in this playlist, and of course, share with the children in your life.
 We wish to thank our young advisors, Ayelén Avirama and Emilia Constantyn, for their valuable input.

 Titles marked with * are official selections of the 2021 Mother Tongue Film Festival.

 A young Dhuwa boy of Central Arnhem Land, Australia, is ashamed of his hunting skills and longs to impress his father.
 While he is full of pity, fairy-like spirits known as the Mimis welcome the boy to their joyful, yet tiresome, underground celebration.
 When the boy has grown tired and yearns for home, it is his father who finds him and brings him back by singing in the Dalabon language.
 The boy recognizes becoming a hunter is not the only way to receive his father’s love.
 This short was created for the ABC Dust Echoes project, which works in collaboration with Indigenous Australian communities from Central Arnhem Land to create beautifully animated Dream Time stories.

 Directed by Julio Berrio, Jared Mathews, Dallin Penman | 2019

 According to this Diné (Navajo) story, the stars were intended to be a detailed guide for man, divinely and meticulously organized by Haasch’eezhini, the Black God.
 However, this original design does not reflect the night sky humanity has grown accustomed to.
 Coyote wanted so badly to help the Black God in his placement of the stars, yet his mischievous nature altered the night sky forever.
 This film is a Navajo winter tale, which means it can only be told during the winter.
-Respecting this tradition, the film will only be available until March 8, which is the Navajo end of winter.
+Respecting this tradition, the film is only available to watch here during that time.

 3. Mountain of SGaana*